Stanley-GF/Yes-Or-Yes/README.md

 Ask windows privilege every time "no" is pressed for force the user to press yes and have a admin process in his computer.

 ![x](https://cdn.discordapp.com/attachments/822550531905421322/825478094084767744/unknown.png)

+# Important

+I was boring, it was 10:20 if u ned elp create a issue.